sblab-bioinformatics/G4-vs-TFs/Genomic_association_testing.md

-# Genomic association testing of G4 ChIP-seq high confidence peaks
+Genomic association testing of G4 ChIP-seq high confidence peaks in K562 and HepG2.

+# K562
 ## Selection and download of relevant ENCODE ChIP-seq bed files

 Genomic binding sites for chromatin-associated factors and histone marks (aligned to hg19) were downloaded from [ENCODE](https://www.encodeproject.org/) (Meta-Data was generated on 10.01.2019).
 All available ChIP-seq data sets from cell line K562 were considered.